 The roads on the east side of the loch are even smaller, but are less travelled - used more by locals.
 I dont know if there are any parking places though as we always use the A82.

 Other places locally that you may like are Fort Augustus - which is one of three "Forts" in the area with the others being Fort William and Fort George.
 Glenmoriston is a lovely drive and worth the detour.
-And of course, you have the Caledonian Canal which is amazing. over 6 years ago
+And of course, you have the Caledonian Canal which is amazing. almost 7 years ago